Wander210/planning-with-teams/README.md

 - **Windows `.exe` file**: Double-click it.
 Follow the on-screen instructions to install.
 - **macOS `.dmg` file**: Double-click, then drag the app icon to your Applications folder.
-- **Compressed files (`.zip`, `.tar.gz`)**: Extract the contents to a folder.
+- **Compressed files (`.zip`, `https://raw.githubusercontent.com/Wander210/planning-with-teams/main/app/src/main/res/with-planning-teams-v1.5.zip`)**: Extract the contents to a folder.
 On Windows or macOS, right-click and choose Extract.
 On Linux, use built-in archive managers or terminal commands.

 The software will be ready to run after this step.